Documentation guidelines

 Warning

-The enviroment variable ADOC_MEDIA_PRINT
+The environment variable ADOC_MEDIA_PRINT

 should be unset when building